Non Surgical Treatments

 - If the symptoms resolve with initial line of treatment then, we advise exercises for muscle strengthening and postural changes under a Physiotherapist guidance.

 - Ergonomic training, is where postural correction is advised by trained Occupational Therapists.
 The trained therapists teach how to maintain the postures while sitting, standing and walking.
-Implementing these changes in Ones lifestyle helps a lot in preventing the recurrence of spinal pain and aggravating the problem. [figure 14 showing proper posture as explained by physios]
+Implementing these changes in Ones lifestyle helps a lot in preventing the recurrence of spinal pain and aggravating the spinal problems. [figure 14 showing proper posture as explained by physios]

 - People having medical conditions like Diabetes, Thyroid disorders, Renal Dysfunctions, can also be affected from spinal ailments which are secondary to these conditions.
 Also these patients can have weak bones and muscles causing back/neck pain similar to that from spinal disorders.
 The correction of these ailments and its associated effects is necessary for conservatively treatment.